tanayakarwande/Self-Balancing-Robot-/README.md

 # Self-Balancing-Robot-
-Two-wheel self-balancing robot implementing PID control with MPU6050 IMU and Arduino.
+ESP32-based self-balancing robot using MPU6050 and PID control for real-time stability.